There are a variety of ways to prevent overdrafts if there are not sufficient funds in your checking account:

 - Use the free Westerra Mobile Banking App to quickly and easily check your balances.

 - Record all your automated transactions, bill payments, online banking transfers, checks, debit card transactions, ATM withdrawals and other payments.
+Ask for a check register at any branch.
 Be sure you are tracking your actual balance, not just your available balance.
 Learn more.